NLS equation with competing inhomogeneous nonlinearities: ground states, blow-up, and scattering: Introduction

 When $K$ is unbounded, the problem becomes more involved.
 For the case $K(x)=|x|^{b}$ with $b>0$, sharp conditions on the global existence and blowup of solutions to \eqref{kequ} were established by Chen in \cite{Ch} as well as Chen and Guo in \cite{CG}.
 Afterwards, Zhu in \cite{Zh} derived the existence and concentration phenomenon of blowup solutions.
 Recently, Dinh et al. in \cite{DMS} further investigated scattering and blowup of solutions.
 For the case $K(x)=|x|^{-b}$ with $b>0$, the problem has received much attentions in latest years.
 The well-posedness for \eqref{kequ} was initially established in \cite{AT, GS, Gu}.
 Later on, the existence and dynamical properties of blowup solutions was revealed in \cite{CG', D, Fa, G} for $p \geq 2+ \frac{2(2-b)}{N}$.
 Sharp thresholds for scattering versus blowup of solutions below the ground stat energy level were attained in \cite{Cam, CC, CFGM, DK, FG, MMZ} for the energy sub-critical regime and in \cite{CHL, CL, GM} for the energy critical case.

 Following the pioneer article of Tao et al. \cite{TVZ}, there are many works devoted to the study of solutions to nonlinear Schr\"odinger equations with combined power nonlinearities.
 Indeed, the scattering and blowup of solutions for an intercritical focusing perturbed equation was investigated by Bellazzini et al. \cite{BDF} for a defocusing perturbation and Xie \cite{Xie} for a focusing perturbation.
 In three space dimensions, the scattering versus blow-up dichotomy under the ground state threshold was considered in \cite{KOPV, KRV} for a defocusing energy-critical perturbed source term.
 The same questions were investigated for a focusing energy-critical perturbed non-linearity in three space dimensions in \cite{MXZ}.
 This result was extended to four space dimensions in \cite{MTZ} and to lower dimensions in \cite{CMZ}.
-In the inhomogeneous case, some well-posedness issues of a Schr\"odinger equation with a combined source term were investigated in \cite{hms}.
+In the inhomogeneous case, some well-posedness issues {and dynamical behaviors of solutions to} a Schr\"odinger equation with a combined source term were investigated in \cite{hms, Gou}.
 Inspired by these literature, it would be interesting to investigate solutions to \eqref{equ} having competing inhomogeneous nonlinearities.
 It is worth mentioning that the problem under our consideration loses any scaling invariance due to the competing nonlinearities.
 In addition, singular weights prevent any space translation.
-This is different from the problems treated previously, which indeed brings out difficulties in our study.
+This is different from the problems treated previously, which in fact leads to difficulties in our study.